 What This Means for Consumers

 AI-powered search is changing how people shop for smart home devices.
-Instead of reading five separate reviews, consumers increasingly ask an AI assistant "What is the best smart thermostat?" and receive a synthesized answer.
+Instead of reading five separate reviews, consumers increasingly ask an AI assistant "What is the best smart thermostat?" and receive a synthesized answer pointing to top-rated models like the Ecobee Smart Thermostat Premium or the Nest Learning Thermostat.
 This makes source credibility and data structure more important than ever — AI engines preferentially cite content that is well-sourced, specific, and structured with clear recommendations.
 Our smart home starter kit guide is designed with this search behavior in mind.

 Smart Home by Category: Our Consensus Data